-You can say what you want about the shifting FMCG landscape, but at least it’s not boring.
+You can say what you want about the shifting fast-moving consumer goods (FMCG) landscape, but at least it’s not boring.

 Innovation is everything in this industry.
 It’s the key to growth as well as to keeping brands relevant.
 In fact, brands that rest on their laurels and don’t drive for innovation won’t last long in this crowded marketplace – which is bound to keep things interesting for the foreseeable future.

 The importance of innovation is undeniable, but many big brands find themselves shackled by their size, struck by an innovation gap that will inevitably lead to lower margins and profit growth.

 Finding a way to break free of traditional practices and embrace the new world is essential in order to stay in the game.

 Some big brands are trying to move in the right direction.
 Look at Aviva’s efforts to drive innovation by partnering with start-ups in financial services, and L’Oreal backing start-ups in the health and wellness sphere.
 Not only do these kind of partnerships keep innovation and market trends front and centre, they also help business problems get taken care of swiftly, provide agility and speed to market, and offer the opportunity to experiment externally.